Public Affairs Press: Ranking

-(Note: Books below under "Works," gleaned from the Library of Congress, show publisher name "Public Affairs Press" as far back as 1940.)
+(Note: Books below under "Works," gleaned from the Library of Congress, show the publisher's name as "Public Affairs Press" as far back as 1940.)

 The Post called founder Morris B. Schnapper a "redoubtable gadfly."

 American Council on Public Affairs

 In the 1940s, Schnapper served on the staff of the American Council on Public Affairs as executive secretary and editor.
 The organization had "advisory assistance" in various fields from experts: